DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 If they are all reading the data, this is not a problem.
-However, if even one thread wants to change the data by writing to it while other threads may be reading it, this can lead to uncertain results depending on which threads does its read or write first.
+However, if even one thread wants to change the data by writing to it while other threads may be reading it, this can lead to uncertain results depending on which thread does its read or write first.
 This uncertainty must therefore always be avoided, and often it is handled by locking memory when a write occurs so that only that one thread has access at that time.

-The same thing can happen in parallel file servers.
+The same thing can happen in parallel file servers where there are multiple paths being exploited to the same data file in order to provide better performance.
 If multiple threads, or even multiple programs, are reading the same file or different files in the same directory then everything is fine.